 Garuda Linux Review – 2022 Edition

 This review is based on Garuda’s default offering, i.e. Garuda dragonized zen kernel with KDE Plasma (April 28, 2022 iso).

 Download and Installation

 The download via torrent was fast without any problems.
-The LIVE boot gives you whether you want to boot using the open-source or NVIDIA drivers.
+The LIVE boot asks whether you want to boot using open-source or NVIDIA drivers.
 Finally, the welcome screen is well designed and gives you clear instructions to launch the installer.

 Garuda offers separate ISO files for different desktops and window managers.
 Because a massive set of packages pre-loaded in ISO files also gives you the option for the LITE version with KDE Plasma.
 The LITE versions are the base Garuda Linux without additional theming and packages.